forwards/social-media/twitter-policy.md

 - Thank people as appropriate
 - Try to avoid getting into Twitter wars
-- Check with other Forwards memebrs how to respond if unsure
+- Check with other Forwards members how to respond if unsure